-On December 21, 2012, we entered into a second new LSA (the "Falcon 9 Agreement") with SpaceX pursuant to which SpaceX will provide launch services (the "Launch Services") for the carriage into low-Earth-orbit for the remaining next-generation satellites.
-Under the Falcon 9 Agreement, SpaceX will also provide us satellite-to-launch vehicle integration and launch support services, as well as certain related optional services.
-The total price under the Falcon 9 Agreement (excluding any optional services) is \$42.6 million the amount remaining from the original \$46.6 million, subject to certain adjustments, which reflects pricing agreed under the Falcon 1e Agreement.
-The amounts due under the Falcon 9 Agreement are payable by us in installments from the date of execution of the Falcon 9 Agreement through the performance of each Launch Service.
-The Falcon 9 Agreement anticipates that the Launch Services will be performed between the second quarter of 2013 and the second quarter of 2014, subject to certain rights of us and SpaceX to reschedule the Launch Services as needed.
+On December 21, 2012, we entered into a Launch Services Agreement (the "Falcon 9 Agreement") with Space Exploration Technologies Corp. ("SpaceX") pursuant to which SpaceX will provide launch services (the "Launch Services") for the carriage into low-Earth-orbit of up to 17 ORBCOMM next-generation satellites currently being constructed by Sierra Nevada Corporation.
+Under the Falcon 9 Agreement, SpaceX will also provide us with satellite-to-launch vehicle integration and launch support services, as well as certain related optional services.
+The total price under the Falcon 9 Agreement (excluding any optional services) is \$42.6 million subject to certain adjustments, which reflects pricing agreed under the 2009 agreement for Launch Services discussed below.
+The amounts due under the Falcon 9 Agreement are payable to SpaceX in installments from the date of execution of the Falcon 9 Agreement through the performance of each Launch Service.

-Either we or SpaceX may postpone and reschedule either Launch Service based on satellite and launch vehicle readiness, among other factors, subject to the payment of certain fees by the party requesting or causing the delay following 6 months of delay with respect to either of the two Launch Services.
+The Falcon 9 Agreement anticipated that the Launch Services for 17 Satellites would be performed by the second quarter of 2014, subject to certain rights of us and SpaceX to reschedule the Launch Services as needed.
+We or SpaceX may postpone and reschedule either Launch Service based on satellite and launch vehicle readiness, among other factors, subject to the payment of certain fees by the party requesting or causing the delay following 6 months of delay with respect to either of the two Launch Services.